1:00 PM – 4:00 PM

 The notion of a practice implies consistency fueled by intent and purpose.
 Schools that take concrete steps to examine their formal and informal culture, through the lens of intent and purpose, can develop equitable and inclusive hiring practices.
 If you want to understand the role of culture in developing equitable and inclusive, this interactive workshop is for you.
 Come prepared with clear intent to reevaluate what you understand about culture, belonging, and inclusivity and how the formal and informal beliefs that shape culture affect your hiring practices.

-Speaker: Elizabeth Boyd, Dean of Academics, and Kerry Ann Masoner, Head of Lower School, Charleston Collegiate School
+Speakers: Elizabeth Boyd, Dean of Academics, and Kerry Ann Masoner, Head of Lower School, Charleston Collegiate School

 A student’s academic journey is filled with rich experiences that go beyond the reported grades on report cards and transcripts.
 Students dig deeply into content, yet their growth is rarely captured through traditional measures.
 In order to drive deeper learning and capture students’ learning journeys, Charleston Collegiate School is capitalizing on the power of digital portfolios, and teachers are using them as tools for authentic assessment and performance assessment.
 Over time, the digital portfolio tells the story of each student’s learning journey by providing written reflections and artifacts of learning.
 When students graduate from each division of Charleston Collegiate School, they graduate with a digital learning portfolio that has captured each stage of growth throughout each school year.